open-contracting/standard/docs/schema/reference.md

 **(2) At the contract level** - used to point onward to sub-contracts, renewal or replacement processes that relate solely to the particular contract the field appears in.

-As well as providing this machine-readable link between processes, publishers may also provide links to human-readable documentation in the relevant `documents` blocks.
+As well as providing this machine-readable link between processes, publishers may also provide links to human-readable documentation in the relevant `documents` objects.
 For example:

 * When recording a `release/relatedProcess` pointing to the ocid of the planning process that resulted in a tender, a `tender/documents` entry with a `documentType` of 'procurementPlan' and a link to web pages about the procurement plan could be provided;
 * When recording a `contract/relatedProcess` pointing to the ocid of a  sub-contracting process, a `contract/documents` entry with a `documentType` of 'subContract' and a title that describes it as the subcontracting process, could be provided;